-New car buyers expect that everything in their vehicle will work as supposed to.
-While auto parts wear down over time, premature issues can also happen because of the manufacturer’s fault.
-In that case, a manufacturer must take full responsibility and issue a safety recall.
+New car buyers expect that everything in their vehicle will work as it is supposed to.
+While auto parts wear down over time, premature issues can also happen because of the manufacturer's fault.
+In that case, the manufacturer may be required to take full responsibility and issue a safety recall.

 A recall is a free fix for a safety-related defect.
 These defects can be anything from faulty radio wiring to loose lug nuts.
 When a certain model receives a recall, its owners are notified by mail, email, or phone.
 However, only 75% of recalled vehicles are brought for repairs.